katemae/esports-data-report/index.md

 ## **Cleaning and EDA** <a name="cleaning"></a>
 ### **Data Cleaning** <a name="data_clean">

+As mentioned earlier, this dataset contains far more information than what is necessary to answer our core question.
+For the purposes of this analysis, we removed rows containing aggregate team statistics, as well as the columns `'datacompleteness'`, `'url'`, `'participantid'`, `'year'`, `'split'`, `'playoffs'`, and `'game'`.
+We also ignored the columns that refer to other game statistics, such as gold difference, dragons, towers, etc., since they will also not factor into our analysis.
+Additionally, we cast the values in the `'result'` column, which contained ones and zeroes, to booleans, and renamed that column to `'win'` to make its values make more sense.

+We removed the unnecessary rows and columns in the raw data, modified the `'result'` column, and stored the values we obtained in the DataFrame `'league`', which can be seen below:

 |        | gameid                | league   | split   | playoffs   | date                |   patch | side   | position   | playername   | playerid                                  | teamname                 | teamid                                  | champion   | ban1    | ban2    | ban3   | ban4   | ban5   |   gamelength | win   |
 |-------:|:----------------------|:---------|:--------|:-----------|:--------------------|--------:|:-------|:-----------|:-------------|:------------------------------------------|:-------------------------|:----------------------------------------|:-----------|:--------|:--------|:-------|:-------|:-------|-------------:|:------|
 |      0 | ESPORTSTMNT01_2690210 | LCKC     | Spring  | False      | 2022-01-10 07:44:08 |   12.01 | Blue   | top        | Soboro       | oe:player:38e0af7278d6769d0c81d7c4b47ac1e | Fredit BRION Challengers | oe:team:68911b3329146587617ab2973106e23 | Renekton   | Karma   | Caitlyn | Syndra | Thresh | Lulu   |         1713 | False |